Assembly Finance Committee Report to the Assembly

+H. Each church shall implement a proper screening process for both volunteer and employed persons who work with children and teens as it pertains to sexual and physical abuse (Manual 129.30) including budgeting for appropriate background checks.
+We further recommend that insurance programs be reviewed periodically in this area.

-K. That the local church financially support any student attending Mount Vernon Nazarene University with a minimum scholarship of $1,000.
+K. That the local church financially supports any student attending Mount Vernon Nazarene University with a minimum scholarship of $1,000.

 District Policies and Procedures